 Between fiscal years 2017 and 2022, the Authority was approved by the Virginia Department of Health (VDH) for three grants totaling \$1,346,500 in principal forgiveness loans (grant) and \$243,500 in loans to replace lead joint cast iron water pipe and lead water service lines in the water distribution system in the Fieldale community.
 In November 2022, the Authority was notified it had been awarded an American Rescue Plan Act (ARPA) grant through the Virginia Department of Health in the amount of \$6,165,600 to replace all remaining lead lines in the Fieldale community.
-This project is anticipated to start in FY 2024.
+This project is anticipated to start in fiscal year 2025.

 In September 2019, the Authority was initially approved by the Virginia Department of Health (VDH) for a funding package for the Preston Road Water Extension Project.
 In December of 2021, the funding package was revised to increase the offer to a final amount of \$4,368,000.
-The final package consists of a \$1,310,400 principal forgiveness (grant) and a \$3,057,600 loan at 2.00% for 30 years.
+The final package consisted of a \$1,310,400 principal forgiveness (grant) and a \$3,057,600 loan at 2.00% for 30 years.
 The Authority closed on this financing in February of 2022.
-This water line extension project will become the primary source of water from the Philpott water plant to southern Henry County, providing more reliable water service to this area of the County.
-It will also take two well systems offline, providing the customers on these well systems with more reliable and higher-quality water.
-This line will be completed in fiscal year 2024.
+This line was completed in fiscal year 2024.
+This water line extension project has become the primary source of water from the Philpott water plant to southern Henry County, providing more reliable water service to this area of the County.
+It also took two well systems offline, providing the customers on these well systems with more reliable and higher-quality water.

 In September 2022, the Authority was notified by the Virginia Department of Environmental Quality (DEQ) of tentative approval of financial assistance in the form of loan assistance from the Virginia Clean Water Revolving Loan Control Board for Authority projects related to Villa Heights Sewer Improvements, Bassett-Walker Lagoon Closure, and Piedmont Estates Lagoon Closure.
 Final approval of the loan and principal forgiveness offers were approved in June 2023.
 After consideration of the offers, the Authority decided only to accept the offer for the Villa Heights Sewer rehab, which consisted of a loan of \$5,671,595 at .5% interest and principal forgiveness (grant) of \$298,505.
-The project is in the early stages with construction not anticipated to start until fiscal year 2025.
+The project is anticipated to start in fiscal year 2025.

 In January 2023, the Authority was awarded a grant by the Department of Commerce's Economic Development Administration (EDA) in the amount of \$958,960 to be used to extend sewer lines west along US Route 58 to Carver Road.
-The total cost of the project is \$1.2 million, and construction is expected to begin in fiscal year 2024 with completion in fiscal year 2025.
+The total cost of the project is \$1.2 million, and construction is expected to begin in fiscal year 2025 with completion in fiscal year 2025.